 However, whilst wanting to keep communications with your unions conciliatory, it is important that you control the narrative in terms of what information is given to your workforce so that they understand why the business is taking the position that it is.
 Explaining to your workers, in an accessible way, how increases in costs, or downturns in sales or predicted pipeline, have affected revenues (or whatever your particular circumstances are) may help diffuse a potentially difficult situation.
 Whilst your aim is to win over hearts and minds, using neutral, non-emotive language and backing up statements with objective examples and illustrations where possible is likely to be most effective.

 If, despite your best efforts, you believe your negotiations with the union are failing to progress, you may be tempted to try and do a deal with your employees by making an offer to them directly.
 Whilst this may ultimately be an available route, you need to be very careful before doing so because jumping the gun on this before the collective bargaining process has been exhausted can have very costly implications.
 This is because, when negotiating with trade unions over terms and conditions, employers will need to keep in mind section 145B Trade Union & Labour Relations (Consolidation) Act 1992.
 Broadly speaking this section is designed to penalise employers who seek to change their employees’ terms of employment outside of an agreed collective bargaining process, by making offers directly to employees, and in doing so bypassing the trade union.
 With the recent decisions of Kostal UK Ltd v Dunkley and Others and Ineos Infrastructure Grangemouth Ltd v Jones and Others, employers will need to ensure they have exhausted any collective bargaining procedure before making an “offer” (which has been interpreted widely to include unilateral pay increases) directly to employees.
-A failure to do so can leave the employer open to very costly class actions in the Employment Tribunal (with potential awards currently set at £4,554 per employee and revised annually with effect from 6 April each year).
+A failure to do so can leave the employer open to very costly class actions in the Employment Tribunal (with potential awards currently set at £5,128 per employee and revised annually with effect from 6 April each year).
 It is not always straightforward to assess whether a collective bargaining process has been exhausted so you may want to take legal advice on this, particularly given the potentially significant financial consequences of getting this wrong.

-The government’s response to the current industrial action
+The government’s response to recent industrial action

-With strikes now disrupting the provision of many important public services, the government has been taking measures in response:
+With strikes disrupting the provision of many important public services, the government has been taking measures in response:

 Compensation limits

-In summer 2022, the government implemented a change to the compensation limits that can apply to where a trade union faces litigation in the wake of unlawful industrial action.
+In summer 2022, the government implemented a change to the compensation limits that can apply where a trade union faces litigation in the wake of unlawful industrial action.
 If a union has organised industrial action that does not meet certain prescriptive requirements (more on these requirements below), it can be liable for (amongst other things) inducing employees to breach their contracts of employment.
 The maximum level of compensation payable for these types of claims depends on the size of the trade union.
 For the largest trade unions, the cap on compensation has been increased from £250,000 to £1,000,000.
 Although this increase looks significant, it remains to be seen how much of a difference this change will make in practice as the focus in these types of cases is often on securing an injunction to prevent the industrial action going ahead, rather than securing compensation after the event.

 Strike cover by agency workers

-Previously, employment agencies were prevented, by law, from supplying agency workers to provide cover during strikes.
-That legislation was revoked last year so employment agencies are no longer prevented from supplying temporary workers to cover the duties normally performed by a worker who is taking part in a strike or by any other worker who has been assigned to cover the striking worker.
-There have been press reports of various employers taking advantage of this change in the law to bring in agency workers.
-However, given the workforce shortages in many sectors, together with the potential reluctance of some employment agencies and agency workers to provide strike cover and the potential for negative publicity, it will be interesting to see the extent to which the use of agency workers to cover striking workers becomes more commonplace.
-In the meantime, the validity of these changes are currently subject to a legal challenge after a number of trade unions launched judicial review proceedings.
-A High Court hearing is expected to take place from late March onwards.
+Until July 2022, employment agencies were prevented, by law, from supplying agency workers to provide cover during strikes.
+The government revoked that legislation with effect from 21 July 2022 so employment agencies were no longer prevented from supplying temporary workers to cover the duties normally performed by a worker who is taking part in a strike or by any other worker who has been assigned to cover the striking worker.
+There were press reports of various employers taking advantage of this change in the law to bring in agency workers in the second half of 2022.
+However, a number of trade unions launched judicial review proceedings challenging the lawfulness of the regulations that brought about this change (the Amendment Regulations).
+In July 2023, the High Court ruled that the government had not complied with its statutory duty to consult before making the Amendment Regulations and so the Amendment Regulations were unlawful.

 Minimum service levels

-In January 2023, the government introduced new draft legislation aimed at ensuring minimum service levels during strikes in services within six key sectors including health services, education and transport (although the government press release said it intended to focus on fire, ambulance and rail services in the first instance).
-Under the draft bill, the Secretary of State would be given broad powers to set minimum service levels in those sectors, although the government has indicated that it hopes voluntary agreements on the level of service required will be reached in some sectors so that those powers do not need to be exercised.
+The new legislation sets out broad powers for the Secretary of State to set minimum service levels in the specified sectors, although the government has indicated that it hopes voluntary agreements on the level of service required will be reached in some sectors so that those powers do not need to be exercised.

-The bill would also have a significant impact on individual employees - an employee who takes part in a strike contrary to a valid work notice requiring them to work during a strike would also lose the right to be regarded as automatically unfairly dismissed if they were dismissed for taking part in a strike.
+The legislation also has a significant impact on individual employees - an employee who takes part in a strike contrary to a valid work notice would also lose the right to be regarded as automatically unfairly dismissed if they were dismissed for taking part in the strike.

 Contingency planning

 Whilst it is sensible to approach negotiations with an open mind, employers will still want to make sure that they have a contingency plan in place in the event industrial action should arise.
-Some suggestions to consider are below:
+Some suggestions to consider are below.

-Contingency staffing plans to cover any period of disruption:
+Contingency staffing plans to cover any period of disruption

-- re-allocating or seconding non-striking workers (subject to ensuring appropriate contractual terms are in place);
+• re-allocating or seconding non-striking workers (subject to ensuring appropriate contractual terms are in place);

-- directly engaging temporary cover; and/ or
+• directly engaging temporary cover; and/ or

-- temporarily outsourcing affected business functions to third party contractors (being careful to consider any wider ramifications of this type of move).
+• temporarily outsourcing affected business functions to third party contractors (being careful to consider any wider ramifications of this type of move).

-- implementing a temporary ban on holiday (but be careful in doing so not to breach the Working Time Regulations and/ or the contract of employment);
+• implementing a temporary ban on holiday (but be careful in doing so not to breach the Working Time Regulations and/ or the contract of employment);

-- issuing cancellation notices for any pre-booked holiday during the relevant period (subject to considering whether to offer compensation for cancellation charges and subject to certain minimum notice periods specified by statute or agreement); and/ or
+• issuing cancellation notices for any pre-booked holiday during the relevant period (subject to considering whether to offer compensation for cancellation charges and subject to certain minimum notice periods specified by statute or agreement); and/ or

-- adjusting sickness reporting requirements (for example requiring medical certification for one day's absence to help combat the risk of some employees calling in sick as a mechanism of being absent from work whilst avoiding actually taking part in industrial action and losing pay.
+• adjusting sickness reporting requirements (for example requiring medical certification for one day's absence to help combat the risk of some employees calling in sick as a mechanism of being absent from work whilst avoiding actually taking part in industrial action and losing pay.
 Be aware, however, that there are complexities to this type of arrangement which would require specific legal advice).

 Such measures should be introduced with caution and any changes in policy must be communicated to all employees in advance of the strike day.
 Again we would suggest seeking specific legal advice before introducing these changes.

-Preparing guidance for managers: Managing employees who are taking industrial action will be challenging for even the most experienced of line managers.
+Managing employees who are taking industrial action will be challenging for even the most experienced of line managers.
 It is worth preparing guidance for managers on how you will be preparing for the industrial action, any steps you will be taking to minimise the impact of any industrial action together with a set of FAQs so that messaging is consistent and your managers feel supported in what will be a challenging situation.
 Guidance and training should be prepared and introduced in good time.

 On receiving a notice of industrial action